JetBrains/space-dotnet-sdk/README.md

 * `BearerTokenConnection` — Uses a bearer token obtained using [other flows](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html), or a [personal token](https://www.jetbrains.com/help/space/personal-tokens.html).
 This is typically used by applications that act on behalf of a user.
 * `RefreshTokenConnection` — Extends `BearerTokenConnection` and automatically refreshes tokens using the [Refresh Token Flow](https://www.jetbrains.com/help/space/refresh-token.html).

-SpaceDotNet does not handle retrieving an access token that can be used with `BearerTokenConnection` or `RefreshTokenConnection`.
+JetBrains.Space does not handle retrieving an access token that can be used with `BearerTokenConnection` or `RefreshTokenConnection`.

-> **Tip:** The Space ASP.NET Core authentication provider (in the `SpaceDotNet.AspNetCore.Authentication.Space` package) includes support for the [Implicit Flow](https://www.jetbrains.com/help/space/implicit.html).
+> **Tip:** The Space ASP.NET Core authentication provider (in the `JetBrains.Space.AspNetCore.Authentication.Space` package) includes support for the [Implicit Flow](https://www.jetbrains.com/help/space/implicit.html).

 #### Scope

 Scope is a mechanism in OAuth 2.0 to limit an application's access to a user's account.

 On a `Connection` instance, use the `Scope` property to specify the scope required by an application.
-By default, SpaceDotNet uses the `**` scope, which requests all available scopes.
+By default, JetBrains.Space uses the `**` scope, which requests all available scopes.

 More [examples of available scopes](https://www.jetbrains.com/help/space/oauth-2-0-authorization.html) are available in the Space documentation.